 Felony murder is a widely-accepted legal doctrine whereby a defendant is charged with first-degree murder if someone is killed during the course of the commission of a different felony.
 Examples of these felonies include arson, drug trafficking, sexual battery, robbery and/or burglary, kidnapping and almost any other felony charge.
 The defendant does not need to intend to kill a victim in any way to face this ultra- serious charge.

 Manslaughter is also a very serious charge, but it does not carry the same consequences as homicide or felony murder.
 The reason for this lesser degree of severity is that manslaughter charges assume that the defendant did not have the requisite intent to kill another.
-Examples of manslaughter include crimes of passion, drunk driving and other like situations.
+Examples of manslaughter include crimes of passion, drunk driving, and other situations.

 Any homicide conviction in Florida is considered a felony in the first degree, and a conviction of homicide in certain circumstances can result in a sentence of death.
 Other convictions can lead to prison terms of 30 years or life in prison.